 [ Hire Autistic People; Here’s Why | inc.com | January 3, 2013]

 “It will be an economic failure if the new wave of high school graduates can’t be employed.
 All these kids have talent and ability and a tremendous capacity to contribute.
 We have to stop thinking that all employees have to be the same, with the same skills, the same attributes.”

 For example, anything very repetitious and detail-oriented, work that requires great visual memory for the spotting of anomalies.
 You might not often think of someone with autism in terms of communication but they can be fantastic at understanding rules-bound communication, where it matters exactly what can and can’t be said to whom.

 [ The Autism Advantage | New York Times | November 29 2012]

 This emerging understanding of autism may change attitudes toward autistic workers.
 But intelligence, even superior intelligence, isn’t enough to get or keep a job.
 Modern office culture — with its unwritten rules of behavior, its fluid and socially demanding work spaces — can be hostile territory for autistic people, who do better in predictable environments and who tend to be clumsy at shaping their priorities around other people’s requirements.

-I see more women in software testing than among developers in general.
+I see more Diversity in software testing than among developers in general.
 Too bad that the ratio among developers is low – but good for software testing :-).
 It is proof to me that Software testing is a skill of many skills and that people from different backgrounds come together to make the testing groups diverse.
-Some (women) come with strong domain expertise and user experiences others with people skills – and others with tech skills on par with the best.
-How to get more women in software testing and tech – Miss more in the pink aisle perhaps.
+Some come with strong domain expertise and user experiences others with people skills – and others with tech skills on par with the best.
+How to get more Diversity in software testing and tech – Miss more in the pink aisle perhaps.